 - In Darkest Dungeon having the correct item is a matter of preparation.
 If you don’t have the item needed to achieve the best outcome, its your own fault.

 While 60 Seconds! allows you to prepare for the early game, many items break after using them to complete events.
-Additionally, there is no guarantee you’ll be able to find that item again as scavenging expeditions and event frequency are random.
-This takes control away from the player.
-Wasteland expeditions in 60 Seconds! could have been like a hidden object game, giving the player agency.
-Instead, nothing happens.
-You either have the item and get a bonus or you don’t and suffer a penalty.
+Additionally, there is no guarantee you’ll be able to find that item again because of randomized event frequency.
+This primarily serves to takes control away from the player.
+Even the trading system is bad.
+You cannot prepare because the few trader events will only trade one specific item for another.
+The point is, in 60 Seconds! you either have the item and get a bonus or you don’t and suffer a penalty.

 - Perhaps the biggest difference is that Darkest Dungeon allows you to bypass curio events altogether.
 Unless one of your characters has an obsession or the kleptomaniac quirk, you can always just ignore curios.
 This is beneficial because some curios have no correct response at all.

 There’s an illusion of choice here.
 The fact is that after the scavenging portion of the game, you have almost no control over your shelter.
 A lot of it is luck of the draw with small amounts of control in that sending an expedition with a particular kind of item always has the same outcome, if they survive.
-Yet you have no control over whether the expedition lives or dies, it all happens off screen.
+Yet you have no control over the fate of the expedition, it all happens off screen.

 A lot of rougelike games have an illusion of choice, but many of them keep control in the hand of the player.
 Hand of Fate gives the player an illusion of choice with the four card monte, but it keeps players engaged.
 Darkest Dungeon gives players a true choice in whether or not they interact with a curio, but the curio is just one item along the dungeon crawl.
 Other rougelikes, like FTL, keep control in the hands of the player at all times, always giving them some kind of option, no matter how desperate.